sphinx-contrib/documentedlist/README.rst

 License
 -------

-This Sphinx Extension is made available under the BSD 3-clause License.
-See the LICENSE file for the full text.
+This Sphinx Extension is made available under the BSD 2-clause License.
+See sphinxcontrib's LICENSE file for the full text.